powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is $$1 MW$$.

 **voltagePerReactivePowerControl**
-Whether simulation of static VAR compensators slope should be enabled (See [voltage per reactive power control extension](../../grid/model/extensions.md#voltage-per-reactive-power-control)).
+Whether simulation of static VAR compensators with voltage control enabled and a slope defined should be enabled (See [voltage per reactive power control extension](../../grid/model/extensions.md#voltage-per-reactive-power-control)).
 The default value is `false`.